Matthew Batchelor

 Martin Walko

-Dr Martin Walko completed his PhD degree with B. L. Feringa at University of Groningen working on molecular and biomolecular switches.
-After some time working as independent researcher at P. J. Safarik University in Kosice (Slovakia) and a research in protein channel gating with A. Kocer at University of Groningen, he is now a research fellow at the University of Leeds.
-His current research in the Wilson Group focuses on development of chemical biology tools to study amyloid aggregation and protein-protein interactions.
+Dr Martin Walko completed his PhD with B. L. Feringa at the University of Groningen, working on molecular and biomolecular switches after some time working as an independent researcher at P. J. Safarik University in Kosice (Slovakia) and research in protein channel gating with A. Kocer at the University of Groningen.
+Martin is now a postdoctoral researcher at the University of Leeds.
+His current research in the Wilson Group focuses on developing chemical biology tools to study amyloid aggregation and protein-protein interactions.

 Claire Smith